ES VICIS Working Model

 Phase 4; Preparatory Activities (first part of the operational phase)

-We (i) discover the village and region opportunities and then (ii) we recruit, select the entrepreneurs (iii) we prepare them with business education as well as appropriate training in the skills required to build their new homes. (iv) business plans are developed and credit applications submitted to the nominated financial institutions. (v) The Community Committee obtains any permits and credit required for the new business. (vi) The location (even if temporary) is allocated and all the materials to start business are purchased. (vii) Construction materials are also ordered to be delivered by the time the beneficiary arrives in the village.
+We (i) discover the villages and regions opportunities and then (ii) we recruit, select the entrepreneurs (iii) we prepare them with business education as well as appropriate training in the skills required to build their new homes. (iv) business plans are developed and credit applications submitted to the nominated financial institutions. (v) The Community Committee obtains any permits and credit required for the new business. (vi) The location (even if temporary) is allocated and all the materials to start business are purchased. (vii) Construction materials are also ordered to be delivered by the time the beneficiary arrives in the village.

 Step 1.
 Discovering community and regional opportunities.
 Deep study to identify economic resources, business opportunities, social profile of the community and development potential of the village and region.